 This three day tour is perfect if you want to see a little bit of everything.
 Caving, glacier hiking as well as visiting the famous Golden Circle, gets you a taste of the most popular things to do on the island.

-Bring with you: Warm clothes, hiking shoes, packed lunch (we will also stop at a diner / restaurant).
+Bring With You: Warm clothes, hiking shoes, packed lunch (we will also stop at a diner / restaurant).

 For further information:

-Note: For all our combined tours it is necessary to arrive in Iceland at least one day before tour departure.
+For all our combined tours it is necessary to arrive in Iceland at least one day before tour departure.
 You can book your extra night with us.
 We recommend booking airport transfer here.
 Keep in mind that each day trip ends in Reykjavík again, so you go on three separate tours, with three separate guides.

 Pick up is from 9.00 – 9.30 at your Reykjavik accommodation.
 After that we drive east for an adventure day at the south coast.
 Our first stop is at Seljalandsfoss, a beautiful waterfall that sometimes is possible to walk behind, but watch out, that path can get very slippery!